Jennifer Hemingway

-Jennifer A. Hemingway is an American federal law enforcement officer and former political advisor who briefly served as the acting Sergeant at Arms of the United States Senate and acting chairwoman of the Capitol Police Board.
-After being passed over for the position, Hemingway became chief of staff to the Senate's Sergeant at Arms.
+Jennifer A. Hemingway is an American federal law enforcement officer serving as the sergeant at arms of the United States Senate.
+Prior to her appointment at the 119th United States Congress she served as a political advisor and briefly served as the acting sergeant at arms of the United States Senate.
+She also served as acting chairwoman of the Capitol Police Board in 2021.

 Education

 Hemingway earned a Bachelor of Arts in political science and Bachelor of Science in economics from the University of Florida, followed by a Master of Public Administration in budget and public finance from George Washington University.

 Career

 In 1999, Hemingway became the deputy staff director of the United States House Committee on Oversight and Reform.
 In 2001 and 2002, she was the associate director of public affairs at the United States Department of Transportation.
 She was the director of legislative and regulatory affairs at the Blue Cross Blue Shield Association before becoming a staffer of the United States Senate Committee on Homeland Security and Governmental Affairs.
 After eight years with the Homeland Security Committee, Hemingway worked as the treasurer of the District of Columbia Library Association and president of the Junior League of Washington.
 She returned to the United States House Committee on Oversight and Reform in 2015.
 In 2017 and 2018, she was the director of operations for then-Speaker Paul Ryan.
 Hemingway was selected to serve as deputy Sergeant at Arms of the United States Senate in December 2018.